Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Introduction

 Reconstructing the deforming 3D geometry of an object from image data is a long-standing and important problem in computer vision with many applications in the movie and game industries, as well as VR and AR.
 Especially interesting and the subject of this work is the 4D reconstruction from a single RGB video, as this is the most intuitive and user-friendly capture setup.
 Over the last decade, many monocular 4D reconstruction approaches have been proposed; they can be categorized into dense non-rigid structure from motion (NRSfM) methods, shape-from-template (SfT) approaches, and neural template-free approaches.

 NRSfM methods~\cite{Bregler2000, Torresani2008,Garg2013, Ansari2017, Parashar2018,Kong2019,Novotny2019,sidhu2020neural} usually assume dense and coherent 2D point tracks connecting the frames of the video.
 While accurate results can be obtained, it is usually hard to satisfy this assumption in real-world captures, limiting the use case in practice.
-SfT methods~\cite{Salzmann2007, Ngo2015, yu2015direct,shimada2019ismo, FuentesJimenez2021} assume an object template is given.
+SfT methods~\cite{Salzmann2007, Ngo2015, yu2015direct,shimada2019ismo, FuentesJimenez2021,yu2015direct} assume an object template is given.
 While this provides a strong prior for this highly ill-posed task, initial reconstruction errors in the template can lead to tracking errors.
 Importantly, topological changes cannot be captured by such methods.
-Last, template-free learning-based approaches have shown compelling results for category-specific (\textit{e.g.,} humans~\cite{saito2020pifuhd,saito19}) and general scenes with small deformations~\cite{Tretschk2020}.
-However, generalization beyond categories and the reconstruction of large scale deformations remains a challenge.
+Last, template-free learning-based approaches have shown compelling results for category-specific (\textit{e.g.,} humans~\cite{saito2020pifuhd,saito19}) and general scenes with small deformations~\cite{Tretschk2020, pumarola2020dnerf}.
+However, generalization beyond categories and accurate reconstruction of an explicit geometry remains a challenge.